 - Lessons on leadership skills from current leaders in business, government, social action.
 Will include focus on resilience, communication, and building economic and political partnerships with corporate Canada and mainstream governments that benefit communities for the long term.

-- Mapping the assets our peoples have for the challenges ahead, including examples of how communities are leveraging assets and transportation corridors.
+- Mapping the assets our peoples have for the challenges ahead, including examples of how communities can leverage assets like transportation corridors.

 - How to work better together as First Peoples so we can learn from each other.